 The student agrees to pay all occupancy charges and damage assessments when due.
 Occupancy charges will be billed to the individual's student account.
 All of the foregoing charges shall be deemed residence hall fees.

-The student agrees to comply at all times with JTS financial regulations in force during the term of this agreement, and with the terms contained in the JTS Academic Bulletin.
+The student must remain in good financial standing with JTS at all times during the term of this agreement, and must comply with the regulations contained in the JTS Academic Bulletin.

 5. Agreement Termination